The H$_2^+$ molecular ion: low-lying states: Results

 and make the variational calculation with this trial function minimizing with respect to parameter $p$.
 The (expected) result is that the optimal value of parameter $p$ remained unchanged with respect to the value obtained for the trial function (\ref{appr-0}) with extremely high accuracy - within 10 s.d.!
 It indicates that the condition (\ref{An}) is fulfilled with high accuracy.
 The variational energy is changed beyond the 10 s.d.
-Therefore, the our energies presented in Tables \ref{Ten1ssg}, \ref{Ten2psu} are correct in all digits.
-The separation parameters $A_{1,\xi}, A_{1,\eta}$ are presented in Table \ref{Aval} together with those corresponding to other states (see below) .
+Therefore, our energies presented in Tables \ref{Ten1ssg}, \ref{Ten2psu} are correct in all ten digits.
+The separation parameters $A_{1,\xi}, A_{1,\eta}$ are presented in Table \ref{Aval} together with those corresponding to other states (see below).
 It allows us to find explicitly $\varphi_1(\xi)$ and $\varrho_1(\eta)$.
-As an illustration in Figs. \ref{fig-1ssg-X}, \ref{fig-1ssg-Y}, \ref{fig-2psu-X} and \ref{fig-2psu-Y} the functions $X_0(\xi)$, $Y_0^{(\pm)}(\eta)$ and the first correction to the phases are shown for $R=2$ a.u.
-Similar behavior appears for other values of $R$.
+As an illustration the functions $X_0(\xi)$ and $Y_0^{(\pm)}(\eta)$ are shown for $R=2$ a.u. on Figs. \ref{fig-1ssg-XY} and \ref{fig-2psu-XY}.
+Corrections $\varphi_1(\xi)$ and $\varrho_1(\eta)$ are shown in~\cite{Turbiner:2011}.
+Similar behavior of corrections appears for all other values of $R \in [0, 40]$.